Jasparagus1/BumbleBot/README.md

 # Dec.
 2
  - Tested it out in the dark - mostly works, but in the beginning before it detects enough light sometimes it spins around
      - Also, it takes a while to get around obstacles
- - Added a cruise back in to the bottom of the subsumption hierarchy in search mode
+ - Added cruise arc back in to the subsumption hierarchy above the seek light function in search mode.
+This is so that it doesnt get stuck in low light areas like the hive when it's first starting out